shorthills-ai/llama_index/CONTRIBUTING.md

 - [Github Repository Loader](https://github.com/emptycrown/llama-hub/tree/main/llama_hub/github_repo)

 Contributing a data loader is easy and super impactful for the community.
-The preferred way to contribute is making a PR at [LlamaHub Github](https://github.com/emptycrown/llama-hub).
+The preferred way to contribute is by making a PR at [LlamaHub Github](https://github.com/emptycrown/llama-hub).

 **Ideas**